Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 ---
 layout: post
-title: Infrastucture as code with Terraform and docker description	: Example of use of Terraform with docker, WSO2 ESB in AWS
+title: Infrastructure as code with Terraform and docker description	: Example of use of Terraform with docker, WSO2 ESB in AWS
 date: 27/08/2015 12:00:00
 author: "Juan Carlos G. Peláez"